mjhea0/flaskr-tdd/README.md

 Run the tests, and then manually test it by running the server and logging in and out, adding new entries, and deleting old entries.

-If all is well, commit your code, then PUSH the new version to Heroku!
+If all is well, update your requirements (`pip  freeze > requirements.txt`) commit your code, then PUSH the new version to Heroku!

 ## Conclusion